-Please note the mandatory assessment for DHCS 14 Study skills for senior healthcare support workers (H/651/0783) must provide evidence of a piece of extended writing or a project.
+Please note the mandatory assessment for DHCS 14 Study skills for senior healthcare support workers (A/650/5191) must provide evidence of a piece of extended writing or a project.

-This qualification must be assessed in line with Skills for Health assessment principles.
+This qualification must be assessed in line with Skills for Health's Assessment Principles.

-The Level 3 Technical Occupational Entry in Senior Healthcare Support (Diploma) is a competencebased qualification (CBQ).
+The Level 3 Diploma in Healthcare Support is a competence-based qualification (CBQ).

-A CBQ may be based on an occupational standard as identified in the qualification summary table at the beginning of this specification which requires learners to demonstrate the skills and knowledge required to work in a specific industry.
-A CBQ must be assessed in the workplace or in an RWE in accordance with the relevant assessment strategy.
+A CBQ may be based on national occupational standards (NOS) and is a job-ready qualification that requires learners to demonstrate the skills and knowledge required to work in a specific industry.
+A CBQ must be assessed in the workplace or in a RWE in accordance with the relevant assessment strategy.
 For further information on the strategy, please visit the qualification's page on the NCFE website.

-Learners who are not successful can resubmit work within the registration period; however, a charge may apply in cases where additional external quality assurance visits are required.
+Learners who are not successful can resubmit work within the registration period; however, a charge may apply in cases where additional external quality assurance (EQA) visits are required.